koraykoca/git-cheat-sheet/README.md

 GIT is a Version Control System (VCS) which is widely used in practice.
 It makes easier to work on a project as a team.
 You can track changes on the code and communicate with your team mates through the code remotely.

+In the Git version control system, every state is called a commit, which describes the changes from the previous version.
+Every file in the project, together with the history, is stored in a repository (a directory).
+You can manage Git repositories either from your IDE, or from the command line.

 You can create your own repository or you can fork a repository which is already created by someone else.
 I will explain some important GIT commands in this blog.

 ## Basic GIT Commands